-3. Replacing "low carbon" with "net zero" in spatial objective 3.2 on page 21.

-4. Inserting "/zero" after "low" in spatial objective 3.4 on page 21.

-5. Replacing "low" with "net zero" in the objective "3.
+- 3. Replacing "low carbon" with "net zero" in spatial objective 3.2 on page 21. - 4.
+Inserting "/zero" after "low" in spatial objective 3.4 on page 21. - 5.
+Replacing "low" with "net zero" in the objective "3.
 Promoting a Low Carbon Place" on page 23.

-Issue 3 Development Contributions

-Development plan reference: Strategic Policy 2: Development Contributions Reporter: Malcolm Mahony
+Issue 3 Development Contributions Development plan reference: Strategic Policy 2: Development Contributions Reporter: Malcolm Mahony

-Body or person(s) su reference number): Ibmitting a representation raising the iss sue (including
+Body or person(s) submitting a representation raising the issue (including reference number):

-5/76/7) 5/3) (486/10)
+Provision of the

+development plan

+to which the issue

+relates:

-Provision of the development plan to which the issue relates: Section 2: Managing and Enabling Growth ו
+Section 2: Managing and Enabling Growth

-summary of the representation(s):

-Support

-uncil Education Department (170/2)

-Support for Development Contribution policy and St for new education infrastructure and ensu . .
+• Support for Development Contribution policy and Strategic Policy 2 to provide support for new education infrastructure and ensure infrastructure is in place at the right time.

-Scottish Natural Herita age (178/13)

-working with Ke • Pleased the intention to have "Multi-agency partners by Agencies". that active travel has been incorporated int ks and open space, and green infrastructur o this policy.
-The
+- Support the intention to have "Multi-agency partnership and collaborative working with Key Agencies". - Pleased that active travel has been incorporated into this policy.
+The inclusion of parks and open space, and green infrastructure is also strongly supported.

-Network Rail (475/4)

-Rail welcomes the approach of LDP2 and t ibutions for a range of infrastructure provisi
+• Network Rail welcomes the approach of LDP2 and the commitment to developer contributions for a range of infrastructure provision, services or facilities.

-Objections

-Network Rail (475/4)

-Recomm and that "roads and transportation" is quar ntified to include road and